This topic describes how to import data from a MS Access (2003, 2007+) file.

 You should select at least one column with a primary key, otherwise some of import modes on the Modes wizard page will be disabled.

 You can save the import settings as a template for future uses.
 Click the Save Template button on any wizard page to save the selected settings.
 Next time you should only select a template and specify a location of the Source data - all the settings will be already set.
 For more information, go to Saving and Using Templates topic.

-To avoid such a problem, view the wait_timeout server variable that defines the time in seconds the server waits for activity on a non-interactive connection before closing it by executing the following query:
+To avoid such problem, view the wait_timeout server variable that defines the time in seconds the server waits for activity on a non-interactive connection before closing it by executing the following query:

 show variables like wait_timeout

-Then, go to the Advanced tab of the Connection Properties dialog box, check the Keep connection alive checkbox and define the Ping timeout property so that its value is smaller than the value of the wait_timeout variable but greater than 0.
+Then go to the Advanced tab of the Connection Properties dialog box, check the Keep connection alive checkbox and define the Ping timeout property so that its value is smaller than the value of the wait_timeout variable but greater than 0.
 This will keep the connection alive.

-This is just the way the functionality works since MySQL server just closes a connection and doesn’t return any error code in such cases.
+This is just the way the functionality works since PostgreSQL server just closes a connection and doesn’t return any error code in such cases.
 So, in addition to the previously provided workarounds, you should check manually whether column types are set correctly when importing data.